sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 key="tartaglini2022developmentally"></d-cite>, which are known to be very sensitive to experimental details <d-cite key="frigo1998adjective"></d-cite>.
-Here, we extend the developmentally-relevant experiments of Tartaglini et al. (2022) to include more models.
+Here, we extend the developmentally-relevant experiments of Tartaglini et al. (2022) to include more models, as they only evaluated 5 pre-trained models.

 #### Side-view bias

-From 18-24 months onward, toddlers learn to manipulate objects to focus on views showing 1- objects in upright positions; 2- objects' main axis of elongation perpendicularly to the line of sight, which we call side view (e.g. Figure 1,
+From 18-24 months onward, toddlers learn to manipulate objects to see 1- objects in upright positions; 2- objects' main axis of elongation perpendicularly to the line of sight, which we call side view (e.g. Figure 1,
 C) <d-cite key="pereira2010early, pereira2014main"></d-cite>.
-Here, we focus on the side-view bias.
-Evidences suggest this is a perceptual bias (thus, e.g., not a motor/grasping bias) <d-cite key="james2014some"></d-cite>, and due to a visual inspection of these views while the object being close-to static <d-cite key="pereira2014main,lisboa2014looking"></d-cite>.
-However, its origins and consequences on visual learning remain unclear.
+Here, we focus on the side-view bias, which is a perceptual bias (thus, e.g., not a motor/grasping bias) <d-cite key="james2014some"></d-cite>.
+A more fine-grained look at toddlers' behavior shows that they visually inspect these views while keeping the object almost static <d-cite key="pereira2014main,lisboa2014looking"></d-cite>.
+This overall suggests that these side-views are inherently *special*.
+However, the origins of the bias remain unclear.
 To the best of our knowledge, we are the first to investigate the potential specificity of these views for ML models.

 #### Configural relation between parts

 Starting at around 20 months, infants increasingly account for the relative position of parts of an object to categorize it <d-cite key="augustine2011parts"></d-cite>.
-Such an ability become fully mature for novel objects later in infants development<d-cite key="mash2006multidimensional"></d-cite> and is a fundamental component of one of the main theory of object recognition <d-cite key=" hummel1992dynamic"></d-cite>.
-To the best of our knowledge, two studies treat this ability in ML models <d-cite key="baker2022deep,farahat2023novel"></d-cite> with two opposite conclusions.
+Such an ability become fully mature for novel objects later in infants development <d-cite key="mash2006multidimensional"></d-cite> and is a fundamental component of one of the main theory of object recognition <d-cite key=" hummel1992dynamic"></d-cite>.
+To the best of our knowledge, two line of studies treat this    ability in ML models <d-cite key="baker2022deep,farahat2023novel"></d-cite> with two opposite conclusions.
 We discuss their differences and assumptions and extend the experiments of Baker et al.
 (2022) (Figure 1, D) to include more models.